Temporary RV housing placed onsite beside a home under repair during an insurance claim

 What Does “Comparable Living Conditions” Mean?

 Insurance policies require that temporary housing provide living conditions similar to the insured home.
 This does not mean identical square footage or luxury features.
+It means the temporary housing must be:

 • Safe